The Fabric & Fiber Studio

 A working studio for committed textile practitioners

 This is not a course.
-It is not a membership.
-It is not a place to consume content and feel inspired.
+This is not a membership.
+It is not a place to simply consume content and feel inspired.

 Enrollment is limited.
 Entry is by application.